DevHyperCoder/craine/README.md

 - Clone the repo
 - Run `cargo check` This compiles the program and informs it there are any errors.
 If any, please file a issue.
+- Run `cargo test` This runs the [tests](./tests) for the program.
+If any tests fail, please file a issue.
 - You can install it globally by `cargo install --path .`

 ## Tutorial